maandree/redshift/README.md

 for homeless users.

 ### Better signal support in redshift-gtk
-If redshift-gtk receives SIGUSR1 it is relayed to redshift, and if it receives SIGINT it exits cleanly which also fixes a bug where redshift-gtk consumes 100 % of one CPU if Control-c is pressed.
+If `redshift-gtk` receives SIGUSR1 it is relayed to `redshift`, and if it receives SIGINT it exits cleanly which also fixes a bug where `redshift-gtk` consumes 100 % of one CPU if Control-c is pressed.

 ### Removal of AppIndicator warning